ITR Filing

 • IRCTC users can book up to 12 train tickets in a month if they verify their transactions using their Aadhaar card numbers.

-• For business incorporation like GST registration, Food license, Import and Export registration etc.
+• For business incorporation like GST registration, Food license, Import and Export registration, etc.

 • Ration cards are also being linked with Aadhaar card numbers so that the beneficiaries receiving the ration card benefits can be easily identified and duplicitous transactions can be curbed

-How to for Aadhaar Card?
+How to Apply for Aadhaar Card?

 The process to apply for Aadhaar Card is as follows –

 • Locate the nearest Aadhaar enrolment center authorized to accept applications for Aadhaar cards.
-The list of centers can be found on the UIDAI website (You can also find the enrolment center of popular cities here – Chennai, Kolkata, Lucknow, Mumbai, Gurgaon, Bangalore, Ahmedabad, Hyderabad, Chandigarh, Jaipur, and Delhi)
+The list of centers can be found on the UIDAI website (You can also find the enrolment centers of popular cities here – Chennai, Kolkata, Lucknow, Mumbai, Gurgaon, Bangalore, Ahmedabad, Hyderabad, Chandigarh, Jaipur, and Delhi)

 • After finding the center, book an online appointment.
-To book an appointment online, you can use this link Aadhaar Card Apply Online

-• When visiting the center, you should carry all the relevant documents required for enrolling for Aadhaar Card.
+• When visiting the center, you should carry all the relevant documents required for enrolling for an Aadhaar Card.
 These documents include the following –

 • Identity proof